RhizomeDB/spec/README.md

 As WebAssembly does not define common types like booleans or strings, these are handled using opaque reference types, and more information is available in the [serialization] specification.

-TODO: Update the above reference once that data exists

 ## 2.2 Relation

 A relation is a set of tuples, where each component of the tuple is called an attribute, and can be referenced by an attribute name.